Exploring Mount Koya: The Center of Japanese Buddhism - Japanspecialist

 Photo: Richard Henry

-If Osaka is your hub, hop on the Nankai-Koya train line at Shin-Imamiya Station and ride it to Gokurakubashi Station where you can take a rather amusing tracked cable car with multi-leveled seating to Koyasan Station.
+If Osaka is your hub, hop on the Nankai-Koya express train at Shin-Imamiya train station and ride it to Gokurakubashi train station where you can take a rather amusing tracked cable car with multi-leveled seating to Koyasan Station.

 Similar to a train car but built to sit comfortably at an angle, it’s an oddly fascinating piece of machinery.
 None the less, sit in the front for the best view!